gradle/gradle/design-docs/ide-integration.md

         - `IdeaModule.getJavaSourceSettings().getSourceLanguageLevel()` is calculated from `project.sourceCompatibility`
         - `IdeaModule.getSourceLanguageLevel().isInherited` returns `false` if different from the IDEA project, `true` if the same.
 - Add a comment on `IdeaProject.getLanguageLevel()` that `getJavaSourceSettings()` should be preferred.
-- For older Gradle versions value for `javaSourceSettings.sourceLanguageLevel` for IdeaModule and IdeaProject is inferred from `languageLevel`
+- For older Gradle versions value for `javaSourceSettings.sourceLanguageLevel`
     - Use an Action<SourceObjectMapping> to wire IdeaProject.languageLevel and the javaSourceSettings.sourceLanguageLevel.
         ( see `TaskPropertyHandlerFactory` as an example for this)
+    - for IdeaModule, let the TAPI throw an `UnsupportedMethodException`

 #### Test coverage